saurabhmi2212/spring-petclinic/README.md

   # Automatic Deployment

-  The configured Cloud Build trigger will automatically build and deploy your Spring PetClinic application whenever changes are pushed to the repository.
+The configured Cloud Build trigger will automatically build and deploy your Spring PetClinic application whenever changes are pushed to the petclinic repository